natashamcintyre/CV/README.md

 #### Problem solving skills

-- Analyse, simplify problems and create solutions.
+- Analyse and simplify problems
-- Lead features, plan and build.
+- Lead features, plan and build
 - TDD

 #### Organisational, analytical and resilience skills

-- Resilient and persistent, able to call on alternative strategies whilst not afraid to ask for help.
+- Resilient and persistent, able to call on alternative strategies whilst not afraid to ask for help
-- Seek and give feedback, reflect, analyse my progress and implement growth.
+- Seek and give feedback, reflect, analyse and grow
 - Good prioritisation skills

 #### Communication, collaboration and leadership skills

-- Champion equality, inclusivity and flexibility.
+- Champion equality, inclusivity and flexibility
-- Led the tech strategy scheme.
+- Led the tech strategy scheme
-- Work closely with stakeholders, end users, product managers, designers and fellow developers, listening and contributing ideas to find elegant and simple solutions.
+- Work closely with stakeholders, end users, product managers, designers and fellow developers, listening and contributing ideas to find elegant and simple solutions
-- Mentored peers and learners using coaching skills and feedback.
+- Mentored peers and learners using coaching skills and feedback

 ## Aims :rocket: